nick-kanakis/NewsAPI/README.md

 ### Rest controller

-It is responsible for exposing the endpoints described in section API[#api] section and displays any exception it may arise by returning a json message informing the user about the error.
+It is responsible for exposing the endpoints described in section API[#api] and displays any exception it may arise by returning a json message informing the user about the error.
 Finally handles the mapping between the dto and the entity that is used in the rest of the application.
-The article DTO is separated into Article & Author since in the future we may need to add more data into the Author object.
+The article DTO is separated into Article & Author objects since in the future we may need to add more data into the Author object (like username/password etc).

 **Note**: The editor API should be protected and allow only registered users with "editor" privileges to access it.
 Spring Security could be used for this use case.